 When announcing the collaboration on Twitter, Grande encouraged her followers to try the soy version, but even swapping dairy milk to a plant-based alternative wouldn’t make the drink suitable for vegans like herself.
 The ‘cloud’ topping contains egg whites, butter, cream and milk, which makes it decidedly not vegan.

 Papa don't preach...

 If someone is marketing and profiting from a lifestyle choice, one would expect a certain level of integrity to be guaranteed.
-However, now that veganism has gained popularity worldwide, it seems that, like many other things, there are many clamouring to profit from it and unfortunately with little regard to what impact it may have on the average person.
+However, now that veganism has gained popularity worldwide, it seems that, like many other things, there are many clamouring to profit from it with little regard to what impact it may have on the average person.

 That being said, it seems that you shouldn’t take every mainstream vegan at just their word – you never know when a video of them eating a steak might turn up!